microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/01-IntroToAzureSQL/readme.md

 **Step 11 - Database collations**

-Since we're using the AdventureWorksLT sample, the database collation is already set.
-For a review of collations and how they apply in Azure SQL, continue reading, otherwise you can skip to **Step 12**.
+Since we're using the AdventureWorksLT sample, the **database collation is already set**.
+For a review of collations and how they apply in Azure SQL, continue reading, otherwise **you can skip to Step 12**.

 Collations in SQL Server and Azure SQL tell the Database Engine how to treat certain characters and languages.
 A collation provides the sorting rules, case, and accent sensitivity properties for your data.
 When you're creating a new Azure SQL DB or MI, it's important to first take into account the locale requirements of the data you're working with, because the collation set will affect the characteristics of many operations in the database.
 In the SQL Server box product, the default collation is typically determined by the OS locale.
 In Azure SQL MI, you can set the server collation upon creation of the instance, and it cannot be changed later.
 The server collation sets the default for all of the databases in that instance of Azure SQL MI, but you can modify the collations on a database and column level.
 In Azure SQL DB, you can not set the server collation, it is set at the default (and most common) collation of `SQL_Latin1_General_CP1_CI_AS`, but you can set the database collation.
 If we break that into chunks:
 * `SQL` means it is a SQL Server collation (as opposed to a Windows or Binary collation)